jlfaucher/executor/sandbox/jlf/delivery/readme.txt

       |    a RexxBlock contains informations that depends on the evaluation context.
       |    In particular, when a RexxBlock is a closure's source, it will hold a snapshot of the context's variables :
       |        ~source : source of the RexxSourceLiteral, never changed even if ~functionDoer or ~actionDoer called.
-      |        ~variables : snapshot of the context's variables (a directory), created only if the source starts with "::cl".
+      |        ~variables : snapshot of the context's variables (a directory), created only if the source starts with "::closure".
       |        ~rawExecutable : the raw executable of the RexxSourceLiteral, created at load-time (routine or method).
-      |        ~executable : cached executable, managed by doers.cls.
-      |        ~executable= : routine or method or coactivity or closure. ~executable~source can be different from ~source.
+      |        ~executable : cached executable, managed by doers.cls. ~executable~source can be different from ~source.
       |
       +--> a RexxBlock
       |